-The QMSTR Validator is a command line program that validates the documentation for a package or a distribution.
-It verifies the content of packages against the compliance documentation and answers three questions:
+The QMSTR Validator is a command line program that validates the manifests for a package or a distribution.
+It verifies the content of packages against the compliance manifest and answers three questions:

-- Does the documentation match the package?
-The documentation matches the package if the checksums for the files contained in the package match the information in the documentation.
+- Does the manifest match the package?
+The manifest matches the package if the checksums for the files contained in the package match the information in the manifest.
 This check will fail, for example, if a binary has been changed or rebuilt after the documentation was created so that the checksums do not match.

 - Does the package only contain files that are documented?
-This test will fail if there are files in the package that are not described in the documentation.
+This test will fail if there are files in the package that are not described in the manifest.

 - Is the documentation complete?
-The documentation is complete if it describes all files in the package and contains all required information about these files.
-This check will fail, for example, if license or authorship information is missing even though the file is listed in the documentation.
+The manifest is complete if it describes all files in the package and contains all required information about these files.
+This check will fail, for example, if license or authorship information is missing even though the file is listed in the manifest.

 To validate a package, the QMSTR Validator must have been implemented to support that package format.
 For each format, a standard or a best practice needs to exist that describes how the package compliance documentation and the package payload content are shipped together.
 Initially, the validator supports the Debian file format as a starting point.